Huni-Tuch/ENTR451-W1/README.md

 # Welcome to ENTR-451

-This is the in-class example of a GitHub repository made in class (Kellogg).
+This is the in-class example of a GitHub repository (Kellogg).